-Diversification is a technique that a constructs a portfolio through different kinds of investments.
+Diversification is a technique that constructs a portfolio through different kinds of investments.
 The general idea is that these investments will produce higher returns with a reduced risk, compared to any individual investment from the portfolio.
 It’s a simple enough notion that often gets overlooked in the marketing world.
 Marketers often get hung up on a specific marketing strategy which can definitely work for some business.
 However, putting all your eggs in one basket carries a large risk of annihilating your budget, all the while reducing your reach.

-For example, imagine you are focusing just on email marketing without putting any effort into other channels like SEO, PPC, social media, and so on.
+For example, imagine you are focusing just on email marketing without putting any effort into other channels like SEO, PPC, social media, forum activity, and so on.
 Not only are you limiting your audience to the addresses and names on your email list, you are risking that the email campaign turns out to be a bust, or, at the very least, not productive as you’d hoped for.
 With no other marketing strategy to backup your effort, the argument for diversifying your portfolio asserts itself.
 The fact that it isn’t easy to attain diversification shouldn’t worry you as there are ad networks like SelfAdvertiser that can provide all the help you need.

 Take domain redirect, for instance.
 A part of your target audience has a tendency to misspell a certain domain.
 Instead of going to, let’s say, Twitter, they end up going to Twittr.
 It happens to all of us.
 Still, it’s a silly way to lose visitors.
 With domain redirect in place, they will be redirected to your ad within a blink of an